UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DATA_LITERACY_SERIES.md

 - For Path, enter: "taxonomy/term/{term id}"
 - For TO*, enter: "/data-literacy-series/search-view?dls_tags_advanced_id={Term Name}"
 You have to do all these steps in order to make the link to the tag on the DLS page redirect to the correct page.

+### There are further settings at route (on the drupal site) /admin/config/content/finder with little documentation on what it's for.
+It includes fields for email address, body, header, etc. As of right now, these settings have not been touched.